RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 protest, again hurting production and sharply cutting into profits.
 It takes

-into contemptuous warring camps, creating a strained work environment that was
+warring camps, creating a strained work environment that is to haunt the company

-to haunt the company for years afterwards.
+for years afterwards.

 Obviously the decision to open the position up to any employee and having the